Pavel-Datsyuk-13/Pavel-Datsyuk-13/README.md

+Description of scripts / data usage for "Simultaneous detection of GABA and Glycine using MEGA-PRESS with TE optimization at 3T"
+If you use this code, please cite the afformentioned paper.

-Description of scripts / data usage for Glycine project- Many of these functions require GANNET and/or FID-A, which can be found at:
+Many of these functions require GANNET and/or FID-A, which can be found at:

 https://github.com/markmikkelsen/Gannet